 While information I’ve gathered forms the foundation of this site, it has been transformed by gifts of information and photographs from fellow lovers of Prairie School architecture.
 While every contribution, no matter how small, is welcomed and appreciated, special thanks are offered on the Contributors page to those who have gone beyond the call, and become true partners in the work of presenting to the public the richness and variety of this first modern and democratic architecture.

 The information on this site is offered for reference, as a help to the traveler, and as an encouragement for further research.
 If you have information or photos of Prairie School buildings and are willing to share, we should talk!

 There are some additional resources beyond the lists and the FAQs and the previously-mentioned Contributors.
-Random Notes is a simple blog.
+Random Notes was a simple blog that became ever more sporadic; it now exists as an archive.
 RIP names some of the regrettable losses of PS buildings.
 The Prairie Bookshelf lists sources for some of the information on this site and offers suggestions for further reading.
 Not exactly a resource is The Unknowns, where we attempt to attach histories to images of PS buildings, chiefly found on postcards.

 • • •